Configure per-user storage quotas#

 hub that we can reference when configuring the NFS server.

-To be able to configure per-user storage quotas, we need to run an in-cluster NFS server using jupyter-home-nfs
+To be able to configure per-user storage quotas, we need to run an in-cluster NFS server using jupyterhub-home-nfs

 .
-This can be enabled by setting jupyter-home-nfs.enabled
+This can be enabled by setting jupyterhub-home-nfs.enabled = true

 eks: